 At the southeastern most end of the State of Georgia are the Golden Isles, a group of barrier islands separating the mainland from the Atlantic Ocean.
 St Simons Island is one of them and it’s quite a gem.
 Filled with old homes, a few plantation houses, a towering lighthouse, an old British fort and miles of pristine beaches, St Simons Island is really a magical place to spend a week.
 Take a look at all of the awesomeness we took part in while out and about on St Simons Island.

-The service at the King and Prince
+Staying at the King and Prince

 The best service was in Echo Restaurant where there was no shortage of staff and everybody was ready and willing to help a couple of dads at the drop of a hat.